Page Categories allow you to use the Triggers associated with pages to specify where you want to make changes. They allow you to:

 - Complete the Triggers fields as described in Selecting Triggers.
 Keep in mind that only the Triggers associated with pages are available.

-- Open the Preview Settings tab.
+- You can preview your newly created Page Category to ensure it is triggering on the only the pages you expect.
+One such place is on the Page Category itself via the Preview Settings tab.
 The URL field is automatically pre-filled with the Default URL for Preview field for this Site.
 In most cases, you'll leave the Preview URL as is.
+The second location is from the Page Category library from the actions column using the magnifying glass icon or share link icon.

 Where can I use Page Categories?